 Point events such as anomalies can be represented as a single point event, with the measure information along the route.
-The Add Point Events widget allows users to create new point events by typing or selecting its x- and y-coordinates on the map.
+The Add Point Events widget allows you to create new point events by typing or selecting its x- and y-coordinates on the map.

 If the coordinate location does not fall on the selected route, then a point on the route that is nearest to the coordinate location is chosen to locate the event.

-- Open Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.
+- Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.

 - Click the Edit tab.